Pan-London programme of substance misuse services for people who sleep rough/risk of return to the street/risk of homelessness

 This is a unique chance to engage with the most marginalised cohort of Londoners facing some of the most extreme health inequalities, and a key opportunity for London’s public health systems to act collaboratively to transform service delivery for this group.

 This page will be updated as and when funding is confirmed for different elements of the programme, and as services are mobilised.
 Key information about the services and any eligibility and referral information, as well as details of any contribution to the cost by the Local Authority, can be accessed via the links on the right.

 If you would like to be updated about the work programme please subscribe to the newsletter by contacting: Nadia.Adigbli@cityoflondon.gov.uk

-- On 9th June 2021, the partnership was delighted to announce the launch of London’s first dedicated detox unit for homeless people.
-This is the first of the pan London services to open its doors.
-The Addiction Clinical Care Suite (ACCS) is provided by Guy’s and St Thomas’ NHS Foundation Trust at St Thomas’ Hospital.
-The ACCS offers five elective in-patient detoxification and stabilisation beds for people who sleep rough/risk of return to the street/risk of homelessness and are dependent on drugs and/or alcohol who also have high levels of co-occurring complex physical/mental health medical need.
+- The Addiction Clinical Care Suite 1 (ACCS 1) is provided by Guy’s and St Thomas’ NHS Foundation Trust at St Thomas’ Hospital and is the first of the pan-London services to open its doors.
+The ACCS offers five elective in-patient detoxification and stabilisation beds for people who sleep rough, are at risk of return to the street, or at risk of homelessness and are dependent on drugs and/or alcohol who also have high levels of co-occurring complex physical/mental health medical need.